Lintume/laravel/readme.md

 This is the site, that user can select several items from Vocabulary table and get hash of them with one or several selected algorithms, e.g. md5, sha1, etc.
 User can to save hashes and can see and delete hashes on page 'hashes'.
 Provided cli task and schedule it to run each 11 minutes.
-Task create xml files with information about user, their saved hashes, origin words and similar words from database.
+Task create xml files with information about user, their saved hashes from database.
 User information include ip, browser, cookie and country of the user.

 ## System Requirements